remusmp/rpi-rt-kernel/README.md

 ## How to test if the RT patch was successfully applied

 Once you wrote the image to the SD card, place the card into the raspberry pi.
 Power the pi and ssh into it (ssh is enabled by default).
-Run `uname -a` and it should print `PREEMPT_RT` indicating that the RT patch is applied to the kernel:
+Run `uname -a` and it should print `SMP` and `PREEMPT_RT`, indicating that the RT patch is applied to the kernel:
 ```
 pi@raspberrypi:~ $ uname -a
 Linux raspberrypi 5.10.95-rt61-rc1-v8+ #1 SMP PREEMPT_RT Mon Mar 28 13:28:11 CEST 2022 aarch64 GNU/Linux
 ```
+For Raspberry Pi processors that have only 1 core, such as the Pi Zero W, The SMP flag (Symetrical multiprocessing) is deactivated because it needs at least 2 cores to work.

 You may benchmark the real-time capabilities of the pi by running `rt-tests`.
 Install `rt-tests`:
 ```